US STOCKS-S&P 500, Nasdaq up as tech stocks rise after J&J vaccine pause | Business

 "The real curveball today is the J&J vaccine halt, although this too may be shrugged off as a minor setback.
 While this may cause some short-term volatility, investors have been pretty steadfast in their faith in a full economic recovery."
 White House economic adviser Jared Bernstein said it was too soon to say what impact the pause could have on President Joe Biden's push to reopen the country.

-Heavyweight tech-related companies, which had flourished during the lockdowns last year, rose on Tuesday with Apple Inc , Microsoft Corp and Amazon.com Inc gaining between 0.5% and 0.8%.
 Meanwhile, cruise operators, airlines and hotel chains that are poised to benefit from an economic reopening, driven by vaccine distributions, edged lower.

-The first-quarter earnings season is set to take center stage this week, with results from Goldman Sachs, JPMorgan and Wells Fargo due on Wednesday.
-Analysts expect earnings for S&P 500 firms to have jumped 25% from a year earlier, driven by strength in consumer discretionary and financial companies, according to Refinitiv IBES data.
+Investors were marking time ahead of the first-quarter earnings season that begin in earnest, with results from Goldman Sachs, JPMorgan and Wells Fargo expected on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)